Gaurang105/wordpress_rag_chatbot/readme.md

 This document outlines how to interact with the FastAPI-based backend for the Rajesh Jain blog chatbot from a PHP frontend.
 The backend provides a RESTful API that allows querying the chatbot with natural language questions.

+## To Run

+Go to backend folder: cd backend

+Then create a environment variable and activate the environment variable and then run this command: pip install -r requirements.txt

+Then write this command to start the server: python main.py

 ## Base URL

 The base URL for all API endpoints is: